You’ve planted the corn. You watered, you fertilized, you waited.

 How to put them in the freezer.
 Not joking!

 Seriously.
 I mean it.
 You aren’t home free yet!
-DO spread the bags or containers out, knowing you can stack them later.
+You MUST spread the bags or containers out, knowing you can stack them later.
 The goal at this point is to freeze as quickly as possible.
-I have been know to spread them in a layer in my chest freezer and then take over the surface area in the kitchen fridge freezer.
+I spread them in a layer in my chest freezer and then take over the surface area in the kitchen fridge freezer.
 Once they are frozen, then stack them.

 You did it!
 You learned when to harvest your corn.
 Remember to cook your corn thoroughly in order to prepare it for the freezer.
 I think you’ll agree-preserving your own corn is easy.